antonfirsov/docs/2016/05-corerc2/announcing-core-rc2.md

 - In [Visual Studio Code](https://www.visualstudio.com/products/code-vs) with the [C# extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.csharp)
 - Eventually, in your favorite [Omnisharp-enabled editor](http://www.omnisharp.net/)

-You can deploy .NET Core RC2 apps:
+Coming soon:

-- To Azure Websites
+- Deploy .NET Core RC2 apps to Azure Websites
-- On RedHat Enterprise Linux (using Software Collections)
+- Acquire .NET Core RC2 with RedHat Enterprise Linux Software Collections

-- With Docker
+We've been working directly with a number of customers who are hosting RC1 in production today, on Windows and Linux.
+Thanks for taking a bet on RC1!
+Some of those customers have already moved to RC2, also in production.
+We appreciate all the feedback we've received since we released RC1.
+Please continue that feedback with the RC2 release.

 Releases
 ========